-Written By Gary Hynes First Look / Places Jan 22, 2013 First Look: Bon Macaron Patisserie SHARE VIA: Facebook Twitter Pinterestleft: Macaron Eiffel Tower right: Owners Yann Fougere and David BoettiVICTORIAAt Bon Macaron Patisserie, the only thing on the menu is – naturally – macarons.
+Written By Cynthia Annett-Hynes First Look / Places Jan 22, 2013 First Look: Bon Macaron Patisserie SHARE VIA: Facebook Twitter Pinterestleft: Macaron Eiffel Tower right: Owners Yann Fougere and David BoettiVICTORIAAt Bon Macaron Patisserie, the only thing on the menu is – naturally – macarons.
 If you are not familiar with a macaron, it is comprised of two small round discs or cookies that are slightly crunchy on the outside and melt in your mouth on the inside with a bit of a chewy texture.
 At their simplest, they are only three ingredients: almond meal, sugar and egg white, but in between these two delightful confections is whatever flavour the chef imagines.
 It could be ganache or white chocolate, a cream based spread or even pieces of bacon or mango chutney.
 Both savoury and sweet versions of the cookie are common.
 The day I visited Bon Macaron, traditional standards chocolate, almond and caramel were on hand, but also tiramisu, zesty praline (a caramel and lemon zest explosion), white truffle and sea salt (my favourite) and a curried mango chutney.
 The shop is also open to flavour suggestions from customers.
 With so many to choose from and at only $1.50 each, it can get a bit overwhelming.
 How to decide which ones to eat now and which ones to bring home to the family?
 Luckily, the owners are there to help you decide.
 Hailing from France, owners David Boetti and Yann Fougere opened this little slice of paradise as a way of showcasing France’s most popular treat.
 Just how popular are macarons in France?
 According to Boetti and Fougere ” Macarons are everywhere in France right now.
 Every bakery [is] making some and everybody knows about Ladurée and Hermé [two very famous macaron patisseries].
 But macarons have always been around in France, especially traditional ones like salted caramel or chocolate. ” Working in the food industry in Victoria for the past 8 years, both Boetti and Fougere felt that Victoria was a great foodie destination and had many patisseries to choose from, but none that offered just these delightful French cookies.
 To them, there is no other confection where the possibilities of flavour creation can be so endless and unique.
 On top of that, macarons are naturally gluten free and can be made dairy free on request.
 All the flavours are made naturally in store from compounds and purées and the pair try to avoid anything artificial.
 Bon Macaron will be offering select flavours in pre-packaged boxes at participating cafés around Victoria, as well as offering custom flavours with advance notice.
 If you have a wedding or special event coming up, they can do favours, cakes and pyramids ranging from 30 to 300 macarons with custom colours and flavours.
 With all the combinations of savoury and sweet, the beautiful colours and the endless possibilities, Bon Macaron Patisserie will have customers coming back for more just to see what they come up with next.
-Website Address: 1012 Broad St, Victoria BC Telephone: (778) 265-0850 macaronspastriesVictoria SHARE VIA: Facebook Twitter Pinterest Written By: Gary Hynes ...
+Website Address: 1012 Broad St, Victoria BC Telephone: (778) 265-0850 macaronspastriesVictoria SHARE VIA: Facebook Twitter Pinterest Written By: Cynthia Annett-Hynes ...
 Read More You may also like First Look / Food News / Places / Restaurants November 30, 2020 Café Jumbo – First Look It’s a cold and rainy evening in early November.
 Covid cases are on the rise everywhere, and the world is anxiously awaiting the final US election ...
 Read More First Look / Restaurants / Victoria July 31, 2020 The Palms Launching a restaurant in the middle of a pandemic may seem counterintuitive, but don’t tell that to Rob Ekstrom and Darren Cole – the two ...
 Read More Beer / Beer & Cider / Drink / First Look / Places / Press Release / Wineries & Breweries July 25, 2019 There’s a New Buoy in Town Whistle Buoy Brewing Company, a locally owned craft brewery and taproom, is now open in Historic Market Square, Victoria.
 Whistle Buoy Brewing ...
 Read More First Look / Regions / Restaurants March 1, 2019 The Buzz, Cowichan and Up-Island Eating together and enjoying the good life with good people is the epitome of ‘Hygge’, the Danish word pronounced ‘Huega’. ...
 Read More First Look / Restaurants / Victoria January 3, 2018 Pierogi Power at Sült Pierogi Bar “Sült” has etymological roots across Europe.
 In Gaelic, it refers to pork fat or a dish made of it.
 In Hungarian, it translates to “fried” ...
 Read More First Look December 8, 2017 Stoked Wood Fired Pizzeria Stoked Wood Fired Pizzeria, 2908 Tieulie Place, Shirley, BC, 778-528-3473, stokedwoodfiredpizzeria.com For surfers, still chilled to the ...
 Read More Comments are closed.